microsoft/pai/manual/cluster-admin/how-to-set-up-pv-storage.md

   2. Confirm the worker nodes have proper package to mount the PVC.
 For example, the `NFS` PVC requires package `nfs-common` to work on Ubuntu.
   3. Assign PVC to specific user groups.

-Users could mount those PV/PVC their jobs after you set up the storage properly.
+Users could mount those PV/PVC into their jobs after you set up the storage properly.
 The name of PVC is used to onboard on PAI.

 ## Create PV/PVC on Kubernetes